Updated Apr. 23, 2021

 The guidelines are updated every year by the Health and Human Services.
 This rule, however, does not apply to applicants who are on active duty, other than training, in the U.S. Armed forces, who need to evidence 100 percent of the federal poverty guidelines.

-2020 Minimum Annual Income Requirements for green card applicants: 125% of Federal Poverty Guidelines
+2021 Minimum Annual Income Requirements for Green Card Sponsors: 125% of Federal Poverty Guidelines

 The income of the applicant is measured by the annual gross income reported on the most recent tax-year transcript from the Internal Revenue Service (IRS Form 1040).